 All carbohydrates are important in the EB diet.
 The sweet ones (biscuits, sugar, etc.) should be included with, but not instead of, the less sweet ones (cereals, potato etc.).
 (See also section on Sugar and tooth decay).

 Fiber or roughage is the part of food which is largely unabsorbed as it passes through the digestive system.
 Although it has little food value, it is very important in assisting normal bowel function and helps to prevent constipation.
 Fiber is found in wholegrain breakfast cereals, e.g. Weetabix, porridge, bran flakes & muesli, whole meal bread, whole meal flour, whole meal pasta, brown rice, pulses, dried fruit and the flesh, leaves, skins and pips of fruit and vegetables.
 Those with mouth and throat blisters can find high fiber foods difficult to chew and swallow.
 Citrus fruits (oranges tangerines etc.) and tomatoes may irritate the mouth if it is blistered or sore.
 A high fiber diet is bulky and filling and consequently can be low in energy, as less total food is eaten.
 (See section on Constipation).

 Vitamins are nutrients, which are essential for growth and health.
 For most people, if a sufficiently varied diet is eaten every day, their intake of vitamins is satisfactory.
+You can also visit Lee S. Rosen Website, an SEO and entrepreneur, who can give you tips about business on healthy bees.
 Several vitamins exist and each has a specific function in the body.
 For example: –